roderickmackenzie/matlab_robot_buggy/WS3/worksheet.md

 **Question 3.14:** Make a new script called knight_rider.m and make the active LED bounce backwards and forwards along the display, as shown in this [video](https://www.youtube.com/watch?v=hG44lIO_bss) :).
 This can be done with a while loop,  the set_pin command and the wait command.
 [If you’ve not seen the TV program... you’ve missed nothing. :) ]

 **Question 3.15:** Finally today, we are going to combine moving the buggy with flashing the LEDs, so we will be combining two types out output.
-Write a script to move the buggy forward about 10 meters while displaying the knight rider effect on the LEDs, then stop the buggy
+Write a script to move the buggy forward about 10 meters while displaying the knight rider effect on the LEDs, then stop the buggy.
+(If you are doing the virtual lab edit make your buggy move in a square and every time it turns get it to do the night rider effect.)

 Controlling the PI it's self - and power management